centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-ansible-tower.md

 ## Prerequisites

-The `tower-cli`command-line tool is required for the plugin to be able to run in custom-mode 'towercli'.
+The `tower-cli`command-line tool is required for the plugin to be able to run in custom mode 'towercli'.
 You can refer to [the official documentation of tower-cli](://tower-cli.readthedocs.io/en/latest/install.html) for the installation procedure.
 S
 ## Installing the monitoring connector